mgrasee/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-    The best month for a launch is May.
+--The best month for a launch is May.
 The worst month for a launch is December.

 - What can you conclude about the Outcomes based on Goals?
-    -The most successful outcomes are when the goal remains less than 1000.
+--The most successful outcomes are when the goal remains less than 1000.

 - What are some limitations of this dataset?
-    -It's a relatively small data set.
+--It's a relatively small data set.
-    -There's only 9 years worth of data.
+--There's only 9 years worth of data.

 - What are some other possible tables and/or graphs that we could create?
-    -Average Pledge Amount, Median Pledge Amount, possible Ranges and Distributions.
+--Average Pledge Amount, Median Pledge Amount, possible Ranges and Distributions.
-    -Goal versus Pledge line charts.
+--Goal versus Pledge line charts.